 Glock 20 Threaded Barrel: Types and Benefits

-The Glock 20 operates and shoots quite well for a handgun that is popular because of its powerful 10 mm handgun.
+The Glock 20 operates and shoots quite well for a handgun renowned for its powerful 10mm cartridge.
 Many gun owners enjoy using their guns with the latest upgrades and customization.
 One of the best upgrades is the Glock 20 threaded barrel.
 Simple modification may improve your shooting experience in several ways.

 What is a Threaded Barrel?